hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

     * Red already is a nice dialect for Replacing JS (if someday JS gets added as compilation target).
     * Dialect for SQL generation seems _TRIVIAL_ (write it as learning experience; doesn't IMO belong in core, rather into some SQL DB interfacing lib).
     * But what exactly is "NoSQL dialect" supposed to do (http://nosql-database.org/)
         * But a dialect is basically a notation, a way to describe something (other code can assign it some meaning, or transform it into another form).
 NoSql is cover-term for a bunch od solutions for persisting data.
 [Hyper]Graph databases, key/value stores, document databases and [native] object store databases, there IMO cannot be "one dialect to talk to them them all".
-Start by bindings and dialects for querying concrete nosql stores, and where regularities will arise, you can abstract over them later.
+Start by bindings and dialects for querying concrete NoSQL stores, and where regularities will arise, you can abstract over them later.
     * And what should a "dialect for any other language language" accomplish ?
         * Either Red is comprehensive enough to replace other languages, or is compatible enough to use with other languages.
             * No dialects needed.
 Red, Red/System.
 If it is necesary to interface leggacy code, there are (or will be) C ABI compatibility, Java/.Net/Cocoa bridges, sockets & protocols, what more is needed ?